Mounisha-mck/Mounisha-mck/README.md

 Hey there! 👋

-I'm Mounisha, signal processing nerd with a deep respect for the invisible.
+I'm Mounisha, a signal processing nerd with a deep respect for the invisible.

-🔭 Working on YOLO based Object Detection using TI RADAR 🌱 Focused on RF & Automotive Radar
+- 🔭 Working on YOLO-based Object Detection using TI RADAR
+- 🌱 Focused on RF & Automotive Radar
-👯 Looking for an internship or thesis position in radar, ADAS, or embedded perception 💬 Ask me about mmWave sensors & radar based detection 🚧 Projects coming soon
+- 👯 Looking for an internship or thesis position in radar, ADAS, or embedded perception
+- 💬 Ask me about mmWave sensors & radar based detection
+- 🚧 Projects coming soon
-📫 mounisha.mck@gmail.com · LinkedIn
+- 📫 mounisha.mck@gmail.com · https://www.linkedin.com/in/mounishachowdary24/